ceejbot/polyclay/README.md

 comment.rollback(); // version is now 1 and modified the same as created comment.tempfield = 'whatever'; // not persisted in couch
 ```

-## TODO

-* Implement the original model builder using mixin machinery (augment mixins)
-* Improve rollback behavior & write some vicious tests for it
-* Implement saving already-persisted objects by means of merge()
-* Rethink that enumerable implementation; probably should just denormalize enums to make them less fragile
-* Consider skipping attachment fields when doing a basic model get with redis
-* Mime types on attachments are a mess
-* Should add a way to specify a key/id attribute name to generalize away from couchdb a bit   ✓
-* How much work would a generic key/value store version be?  ✓
-* Documentation ✓
-* Persistence layer is tangled with model layer in a couple of places  ✓
-* Add mixins to the official library & document ✓
-* Clean up attachments API ✓
-* Settle on one of destroy/remove/delete (probably destroy)  ✓
-* Nuke the underscore in `_init` ✓

 ## License